Aj-K-code/Jacks-Request/README.md

 # AnimeSwipe

+This is for Jack.
 AnimeSwipe is a Tinder-style anime recommendation web application that helps you discover new anime based on your preferences.
 The app learns from your swipes to provide increasingly personalized recommendations over time.

 ## Features